galopago/sinsonte/README.md

 There are many stored sounds in the Rpi Pico, and they are played in sequence.
 To know which sound needs to be played in the next click, some data needs to be preserved between power offs, that data is stored in the internal flash memory.
 Be careful modifying the program to keep flash writes to a minimum.

+The program was written using the Rpi Pico SDK and more or less the same functionality also in CircuitPython too!

 ## Directory structure